deliveroo/deliveroo.engineering/_posts/2019-01-31-moving-from-ruby-to-rust.md

 )
 ```

-You can see a lot of routine and repetitive code here, there's also missing proper error handling.
+You can see a lot of routine and repetitive code here, proper error handling is missing as well.
 After looking at this code, it reminded us that this looks a lot like some manual parsing of something like JSON or similar.
 You _could_ instead serialize objects in Ruby to JSON and then parse it in Rust, and it works mostly OK, but you still need to implement JSON serializers in Ruby.
 Then we were curious, what if we implement `serde` deserializer for `AnyObject` itself: it will take ruties's `AnyObject` and go over each field defined in the type and call the corresponding method on that ruby object to get it's value.
 It worked!